Get ready to SLAY in gay Kyoto: we bring to you the ONLY First-Timer's gay guide that you'll ever need. Sleep, Eat, Party, Explore, Repeat!”

 The Philosopher's Path

 If you are ever in need of a life epiphany, taking a stroll down Philosopher’s Path is the way to do it.
 We say this because the name of the walkway originates from two Japanese philosophy professors, Nishida Kitaro and Hajime Tanabeit, who used to exercise along the path daily.
 The walkway goes beneath blossoming cherry trees, full of vibrant colors and lush foliage.
-It’ll take 30 minutes to walk down the whole way, so get those sneakers on and get movin’, perhaps by joining a tour so the guide can tell you all the historical details.
+It’ll take 30 minutes to walk down the whole way, so get those sneakers on and get movin’.

 The Silver Temple (Ginkaku-Ji)